razorpay/blade/packages/blade/src/components/Chip/_decisions/decisions.md

 - **Radio Accessibility** - The `Chip` component follows the [W3C ARIA Radio Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/radio/) to ensure that users utilizing assistive technologies can seamlessly interact with and understand the radio selection mechanism.
 - **Checkbox Accessibility** - Similarly, the `Chip` component aligns with the [W3C ARIA Checkbox Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/checkbox/) to guarantee that users with disabilities can effectively engage with the checkbox selection paradigm.

+Utilizing the established `useRadio`, `useCheckbox`, `useRadioGroup`, & `useCheckboxGroup` hooks hooks ensures that the `Chip` and `ChipGroup` components inherently maintain accessibility as a fundamental aspect.

 These deliberate design choices manifest in a user experience that respects accessibility guidelines, enabling users of diverse abilities to interact with the components with equal ease.

 ## Open Questions

-- Should we provide a `name` prop to the `ChipGroup` component, similar to the `RadioGroup` component?
+**Q1.** Should we provide a `name` prop to the `ChipGroup` component, similar to the `RadioGroup` component?

+**Ans.** Indeed, including a name prop is advisable, as radios inherently necessitate its presence for proper functionality.
+While we can internally assign a default random ID to the name prop, exposing it empowers consumers to furnish a more human-readable identifier for the group.
+This enhancement serves form submission purposes cohesively.
+It's noteworthy that this mechanism is already adeptly managed in the `useRadioGroup` functionality.